Sex during pregnancy: What's OK, what's not

 Are condoms necessary?

-Exposure to sexually transmitted infections during pregnancy increases the risk of infections that can affect your pregnancy and your baby's health.
+Having a sexually transmitted infection during pregnancy can cause serious health problems for you and your baby.
 Avoid all forms of sex — vaginal, oral and anal — if your partner has an active or recently diagnosed sexually transmitted infection.

 Use a condom if: